Pawcute Mason Jar Vacuum Sealer Review + My FoodSaver Hack

 I was pleasantly surprised.

-Check out this video demo of me using the wide mouth lid vacuum top, and my hack for older models (vacuum sealer models, not aging runway models!) and how I made it "work" with my V2240 FoodSaver vacuum sealer (it's over a decade old!)
+Check out this video demo of me using the wide mouth lid vacuum top, and my hack for older models (vacuum sealer models, not aging runway fashion models!) and how I made it "work" with my V2240 FoodSaver vacuum sealer (it's over a decade old!)

 The connector hose I ended up using in the video (which I thought earned me a "10" in the "brainwave" department) is shown just a little bit further down the page (click the "connector hose" link if you can't wait... ;-)